 What is the Community & Programme?

-Our service is designed for disabled people and their families.
-It enables you to work with a peer to improve your mental health and wellbeing.There is a forum, chat room, regular live events and Q&As, and videos from disabled people, including The Last Leg presenter Alex Brooker, disability advocate and Gogglebox star Simon Minty, and disabled influencer and Co-founder of Disability Horizons Martyn Sibley.
-It includes information and tool kits on how to improve self-esteem, build resilience, find meaning in life and manage the many challenging situations being disabled brings.
-Due to waiting lists for our 1-2-1 support, we wanted to support many more people and the Lottery funded the development of this service.
+Our support includes a weekly live Zoom group, a forum, chat room and an interactive self-help programme that has videos from disabled people, including The Last Leg presenter Alex Brooker, disability advocate and Gogglebox star Simon Minty, and disabled influencer and Co-founder of Disability Horizons Martyn Sibley.
+It includes information, thinking exercises and tool kits on how to improve self-esteem, build resilience, find meaning in life and manage the many challenging situations being disabled brings.

 What do you get with your membership?